chef/chef-web-docs/themes/docs-new/layouts/shortcodes/cookbooks_summary.md

 - Custom Resources used to extend Chef Infra beyond the built-in resources.
 - Files and Templates for distribution to systems.
 - Custom Ohai Plugins for extending system configuration collection.
-- The `metadata.rb` file describing the cookbook itself and any dependendencies it may have.
+- The `metadata.rb` file, which describes the cookbook itself and any dependencies it may have.